sm2774us/trading_strategies/README.md

 <div align="right"><a href="#top" target="_blacnk"><img src="https://img.shields.io/badge/Back To Top-orange?style=for-the-badge&logo=expo&logoColor=white" /></a></div>

 ### __3.4) Candlestick Patterns:__
+Candlestick patterns are used in technical analysis to predict future price movements based on historical price patterns.
+They provide insights into market psychology and are commonly used in conjunction with other technical indicators.

 #### **Understanding candlesticks basics — Beginners guide**
 Curious about how traders make those buy and sell decisions?
 It’s not random decisions; it’s about understanding market dynamics and having the right information in hand to make those decisions.
 In the market, a stock price dances to the tunes of demand, supply, and a few other factors.
 For this, understanding candlestick chart patterns is key, as it allows for more informed trading decisions.Let’s dive into the world of candlestick charts.